SuperGameJoey/IntroToAngularJS/README.md

 4. Add secound route and link between the pages
 5. Pass a parameter to a route and display the content in the new view
 6. Load JSON resource file and display results
+7. Move JSON resource into a factory service